Re-Opening, Open, Closed, Explore Virtual NYC

-Most every museum is open with reduced capacity, safety protocols and most have reservations required.
+Most every museum and attraction is open with reduced capacity, safety protocols, reservations and vaccination proof.
 Check out the new Museum of Ice Cream (SoHo), Guggenheim, MoMA, Whitney and so many more museums from which to choose.

 Attractions & Sightseeing

 Most every NYC attraction is open with reduced capacity, safety protocols and reservations required.
 Whether you want to sightsee from the sky or selfie with celebs @ Madame Tussauds, you can be safe and explore.

 Go HIGH or Go Home

 Top of the Rock, Empire State Building, One World Observatory, Edge or the new SUMMIT which opens Oct 2021?
 Which is best and, if we have to choose, which should we visit?
 There is no easy answer, but here are some facts to help guide your choice.

 - Empire State Building - (86 and 102 floors) Best for patient movie and history buffs who need to check it off their bucket list.
 Recently redone indoor 102nd Floor Observatory